SamuPaju/KeepItOnRep/README.md

 # KeepItOnRep
- Keep it on games github repo
+ Keep it on game's github repo